Mujahid Ali: Early life

 He was born on 3 April 1972.

 Political career

 He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Peoples Party (PPP) from Constituency PK-25 (Mardan-III) in the 2008 Pakistani general election but was unsuccessful.
 He received 7,035 votes and lost the seat to a candidate of Awami National Party (ANP).

 Ali was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-11 (Mardan-III) in the 2013 Pakistani general election.
 He received 38,233 votes and defeated a candidate of PPP.

 In 2013, he called for release of Mumtaz Qadri which created a controversy.

 He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-20 (Mardan-I) in the 2018 Pakistani general election.
 He received 78,140 votes and defeated Gul Nawaz Khan, a candidate of ANP.

+He was re-elected for the 3rd consecutive term to the National Assembly as a candidate of PTI from Constituency NA-20 (Mardan-I) in the 2024 Pakistani general election.